 If you drive a car, you need decent coverage that will give you enough protection in the event of an accident.
 And if you’re a college student, it’s no different.

-If you aren’t bringing your car to school, you might consider staying on your parents’ policy.
-They could get a big discount when you leave your car behind, and hopefully, they would pass those savings onto you.
-But whether you have your own policy or not, you’ll want to have full coverage to protect yourself from financial catastrophes.
+Students not bringing a vehicle to school might consider staying on their parents’ car insurance policy.
+But whether you have your own car insurance policy or not, you’ll want to have full coverage when you buy car insurance for college students to protect yourself from financial catastrophes.

-Best Car Insurance For College Students: Cost
+How Expensive Is Car Insurance For College Students?

 What’s the average cost of car insurance for college students?